 Make the focaccia

 Let the fresh yeast dissolve for 5 minutes in a bit of the lukewarm water.
 Mix flour and salt in a bowl.
 Add the yeast and sugar in a small hole in the flour.
 Add the rest of the water.
 Bring everything together.
 When the dough starts forming a ball, add the olive oil.
 Mix for about 15 minutes by hand or 8-10 minutes with the Kitchenaid.
-Leave to prove for about 1 hour or until doubled in size.
+Leave to prove at room temperature for about 1 hour.